-On another hand, 1994 saw Bosch’s move to open operations in China, where the company would yield its refrigerator manufacturing and assembly process to third-party partners.
+On the other hand, 1994 saw Bosch’s move to open operations in China, where the company would yield its refrigerator manufacturing and assembly process to third-party partners.
 Some of Bosch’s most distinctive designs have been delegated to Bossie Home Appliances Co.
 Ltd in Chuzhou City, Anhui Province, China, a subsidiary of the BSH corporation.
 This decision to move their freezer and refrigerator operations to China came in partnership with Siemens Home Appliances Group, with whom Bosch invested over $500 million to establish a 144,50 square meters plant.

-Of course, just like American-made fridges are sold in the US and Canada, Chinese crafted appliances are meant to satisfy the Asian and European markets’ diverse needs.
+Of course, just like American-made fridges are sold in the US and Canada, Chinese-crafted appliances are meant to satisfy the Asian and European markets’ diverse needs.
 While this duality might seem a tad too industrial, one needs to understand that these sorts of corporations are in fact massive in size and demand.
 With this in mind, it seems like a fairly smart approach to keep every customer satisfied.

 Bosch Operations and Presence in America

-Understanding that Bosch’s core operations are much larger than their consumer goods branch, their business spreads across four sectors: Mobility (relating to hardware and software development), industrial technology, energy building technology, and well, consumer goods (home appliances).
+Understanding that Bosch’s core operations are much larger than their consumer goods branch, their business spreads across four sectors: Mobility (relating to hardware and software development), industrial technology, energy building technology, and, well, consumer goods (home appliances).
 Given their broad variety of projects, Bosch has become a heavy investor in America, which, in consequence, led to their presence in the country expanding across nine states.

 We do applaud their efforts and investment in the US.
-Bosch remained a steady booming and expanding company in the country.
+Bosch remained a steadily booming and expanding company in the country.
 It’s hard to look over the fact that the company has created significant career opportunities in so many levels of expertise.
 Not to mention the positive impact on our economy.

 Below, we listed all the cities and states we found Bosch has been operating in: